ccorsi/ccorsi.github.io/index.md

 While the above is a viable objective.
 There is the question of what to do with my current web sites?
 I have created one that is found
 <a href="./learning/">here</a>.
 There is already some interesting information there that I like to keep but I have come to dislike
 the format of the site itself.
 There are things about it that doesn't sit well with me while there are other things about it that I really like.
-Thus, I will be taking most, if not all, of the content that was created within that site and integrating it within this main site.
+Thus, I will be taking most, if not all, of the content that was created within that site and integrate it within this main site.
 This is just part of what I plan to do here.

 There is the question of what will this site be like now?
 Well, I do have some initial plans beside the one mentioned above.
 I do intend